mw-orcl/Move_Improve/lab900/content.md

 ## Step 2: Create a New Instance from Custom Image ##

-1. Click on the Custom Image action menu … on the right
+1. Click on the Custom Image 3 dots action menu … on the right
 2. Select Create Instance
 3. Create the Instance in your compartment and VCN and this time let’s put it in the public subnet
 4. Make sure to select assign public IP address
 5. Enter your public key

-Your new instance will be created in a few minutes with the App Server workload already imaged.
+Your new instance will be created in a few minutes with the App Server and Swingbench application already imaged.

 ![](./images/create-instance-from-image.PNG)